geometryxyz/protostar/README.md

 ### Conclusion

+We think there are two real-world situations where one might want to currently implement Protostar.
+We explain how they both would be implemented with significantly different approaches.

+#### Optimal performance

 Given the enormous amount of flexibility offered by Protostar, it is hard to imagine a single implementation supporting all possible configurations.
 More importantly, whether or not to include these optimizations depends heavily on the circuit used.
 While it is always possible to estimate the impact the cost/benefit of including certain primitives, they come at a tradeoff over: